Find Grad Schools

 Education Levels of Area, Ethnic, Culture, & Gender Studies Majors

-In 2020-2021, 1,942 earned their master's degree in area, ethnic, culture, and gender studies.
+During the most recent year for which data is available, 1,850 people earned their master's degree in area, ethnic, culture, & gender studies.
 This makes it the 30th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in area, ethnic, culture, and gender studies at each degree level.
+The following table shows the number of diplomas awarded in area, ethnic, culture, & gender studies at each degree level.

 Education Level Number of Grads